ZATSUYOSEN!

 13 October 1942:

 USAAF fifth Air Force Boeing B-17 heavy bombers bomb Rabaul.
 Aboard MANKO MARU, 141 troops fire their 7.7mm machine guns and 100 others with their type 38 rifles at the bombers, but without success.
-MANKO and HIE MARUs depart Rabaul escorted by minesweeper W-15.
+At 1250 MANKO and HIE MARUs depart Rabaul escorted by minesweeper W-15.

 14 October 1942: